pkarsy/AutomaticSchoolBellTimer/README.md

 ```berry
 load('ds3231')
 ```
 and hopefully you will see the driver finding the module.
-If the driver cannot find the DS3231 chip, either the cabling is incorrect, or the pins are not configured correctly in the tasmota configuration page.(See the previous step)
+If the driver cannot find the DS3231 chip, either the cabling is incorrect, or the pins are not configured correctly in the tasmota configuration page.(See the previous step). **No need to set the DS3231 time, the driver will do it for you.**

 ### Step 5.
 Berry script installation ("timetable.be")
-This program is implementing the timer engine and the web configuration page.
+This script is implementing the timer engine and the web configuration page.

 Again in Berry console paste and execute the following code: